 7. Walk through the historical art gallery

-Hidden away, right in the centre of Amsterdam is a small alley that exhibits 15 huge paintings from the 17th century.
-The paintings picture portraits of the voluntary city guard from that period.
-The so called Schuttersgalerij is part of the Amsterdam history museum.
+Hidden away, right in the centre of Amsterdam is a small alley that exhibits fifteen huge paintings from the 17th century.
+The paintings are portraits of the voluntary city guard from that period.
+The so-called Civic Guards Gallery (Schuttersgalerij) is part of the Amsterdam history museum.

-8. Rest at courtyard Begijnhof
+8. Enjoy the silence at Courtyard Begijnhof

 A special place and very popular among tourists is the Begijnhof, a haven of peace of tranquillity in the bustling centre of the city.
 Dating back from the 14th century, Begijnhof comprises several historic buildings and the English Reformed Church.

 12. Listen to free stories at Mezrab

 13. Walk along the Seven Countries Houses